 To address the challenges and failures of scaling Robotic Process Automation (RPA), large organizations should adopt an Agile approach to implement and drive their automation initiatives.
-What you gain from taking Agile principles and applying them to your RPA efforts is better governance, a more fluid ability to scale, efficiency, and vastly reduced costs because risk and rework can be mitigated.
+What you gain from taking Agile methodology principles and applying them to your RPA efforts is better governance, a more fluid ability to scale, efficiency, and vastly reduced costs because risk and rework can be mitigated.

 While most RPA initiatives are still small and tactical, it’s important to adopt Agile principles before growing to enable scale, instead of trying to make the painful transition later.

 How Methodology Can Contribute to Failed RPA Initiatives

 Robotic Process Automation is a special breed of technological change; it requires software development, implementation, and coordinated change management.

 As a basic framework, it needs the integration of the various automation technologies procured to establish an automation toolchain.
 Then you have to cross-functionally identify automation opportunities, optimize the business processes to be automated, develop them, test them, and then deploy bots.